USEPA/haztrak/README.md

 ## Development Status

-Haztrak is **not** a polished, ready-to-ship product. it's intended audience are those looking to see a working example and those who have the technical expertise to leverage this open-source code for their own requirements.
+Haztrak is **not** a polished, ready-to-ship product. it's intended audience are those looking to see a working example and those who have the technical expertise to leverage the source files for their own requirements.
 It's licensed under under the [MIT open source](./LICENSE) license, a permissive license designed to provide you(!) the freedom to use, modify, redistribute, even develop proprietary derivative works.